 - your environment

-Up to 20 percent of people with Crohn’s disease also have a parent, child, or sibling with the disease.
+Up to 20 percent of people with Crohn’s disease also have a parent, child, or sibling with the disease, according to the CCFA.

-Certain things can affect the severity of your symptoms.
-This includes:
+According to a 2012 study, certain factors can affect the severity of your symptoms.
+These include:

 - whether you smoke